 “They can be a great people, Kal-El, they wish to be.
 They only lack the light to show the way.
 For this reason above all, their capacity for good, I have sent them you… my only son.”

 Almost twenty years after the last movie featuring the first comic book superhero, Warner Bros. released a new film with the hopes of restarting the franchise, but things didn’t go so well.

 Written by Michael Dougherty, Dan Harris and Bryan Singer

-This was one of the greatest cinematic disappoints I can remember.
-For more than a year, I followed along with news about the upcoming picture and so much about it got me excited.
+To me, this was one of the greatest cinematic disappoints of the last 20 years.
+From the moment it was announced, I followed along with news about the upcoming picture and so much about it got me excited.
 Kevin Spacey as Lex Luthor!
 Bryan Singer – who directed two well-received X-MEN movies – on board to direct!
 But so many of the choices involved with this movie were problematic.
 Starting right off, the decision to tie SUPERMAN RETURNS to the first two Christopher Reeve SUPERMAN movies ensured that Singer wasn’t telling his own story, just an extension of someone else’s vision.

 Lois being a mother to a somewhat sickly child and engaged to her boss’ nephew is the only real new ground tread in the film, other than turning Clark Kent into a mope, pining over Lois.
 But with Lois angry with Superman and hardly remembering that he existed, Clark’s spying on Lois and trying to get back into her good graces aren’t just problematic now, they were pretty questionable in 2006, too.